 On the legal situation: You are not required to disclose your complete wallet fingerprint.
 As long as acquisition costs are correctly stated and taxable gains are fully reported, this is unproblematic under tax law.
 The tax authority has no claim to your complete UTXO history.

-5. Your First Report
+5. Your First Report (CLI)

 Output a report for a specific year: